DEDICATED IN MEMORY OF

 The event is scheduled for 3:00 PM at the Eugene Levy Fieldhouse, with local officials, residents, supporters, and community members expected to attend.
 The White House said the president will speak about his economic agenda, including tax relief and the expansion of the SALT deduction cap, a major issue for New York families.

-Trump’s visit comes on the day Yidden around the world gather in shul to hear the Aseres Hadibros, marking Matan Torah.
-In Rockland County, home to one of the largest frum populations in the country, the timing gives the presidential stop a distinctly Shavuos connection, even as most frum residents will be unable to attend because of Yom Tov.
+Trump’s visit is scheduled for the first day of Shavuos, when Yidden gather in shul to hear the Aseres Hadibros.
+With the event taking place in heavily Jewish Rockland County, most frum residents will be unable to attend because of Yom Tov.

-The visit is expected to be the first by a sitting president to Rockland County in decades, with CBS New York reporting that the last such visit was by President Gerald Ford in 1976.
+The visit is expected to be the first by a sitting president to Rockland County in decades, with reports that the last such visit was by President Gerald Ford in 1976.
 The event has drawn attention across the Hudson Valley, where officials have been preparing for road closures, traffic delays, and heightened security.

 Several Rockland school districts announced early dismissals ahead of the visit, and Rockland Community College offices and campus operations are set to close for the day.